AICyberTeam/DFC2023-baseline/track1/README.md

 All the training configs are provided in [configs](configs).

 ## Submission Format
-The submission should be a json format file.
+The submission should be a json format file which consisting of a list with all detected objects.
+Each element in the list is a python dictionary object containing four keys: "image_id", "bbox", "category_id" and "segmentation".
+The formatl of values in the dictionary is consistant with COCO format.
+We provide the one-to-one relationship between the test image name and image_id in json format.
 We provide demos of json files.
 If you want to quickly generate commit results in this format, you can run the following command from mmdetection.
 ```